What You Need to Know

 All bags/containers/pockets will be subject to a full search to ensure the safety of patrons.

-Patrons maybe subjected to a full body search conducted by WA Police officers should it be required.
+Patrons maybe subjected to a full body search conducted by WA Police Force Officers should it be required.

 Wristband will not be exchanged, nor money refunded after purchase.